IMAGINARY/GridModels/README.md

 On each respective folder you can find source data and 3D-printable final data (stl files).

+Text accompanying the 3D sculptures in the 10-minute museum can be found [here](Grid-model-texts.md).

 ## Credits

 Source data: Hilary Weller (University of Reading), Christian Kuehnlein (ECMWF)